dmoskalyk/Elastic.Routing/README.md

     PM> Install-Package Elastic.Routing

-or download a standalone package.
+or [download](https://github.com/lokiworld/Elastic.Routing/zipball/master) a zip package.

 ### Elastic.Routing.Sample application
 This is a sample web application which demonstrates the possibilities of the library.